These are the current Bye-Laws as of July 2024.

 1. the members shall self-define as Lesbian, Gay, Bisexual, Trans* and/or any other gender/sexual/romantic minority including but not limited to Asexual spectrum, Aromantic spectrum, Queer and Intersex.

-d.
-Each Liberation Network shall be coordinated by its Convenor with the support of the assisting Sabbatical Officer, both to be specified elsewhere in the Bye-Laws.
-The assisting Sabbatical Officer shall attend open meetings and Liberation Network Executive Committee meetings and assist the Liberation Network as required by its Officers and Constitution.
+a.
+Each Student Network shall be coordinated by its Convenor with the support of the assisting Sabbatical Officer, both to be specified elsewhere in the Bye-laws.
+The assissting Sabbatical Officer shall attend open meetings and assist the Student Network as required by its Officers and Constitution.

 Bye-Law 4 - Union Executive and Policy Zones